severalnines/docs/user-guide/dashboard.rst

 '''''''''''''''''''

 * **Master A - IP/Hostname**
-	- Specify the IP address of the MySQL master node.
+	- Specify the IP address of the primary MySQL master node.

 * **Add slaves to master A**
-	- Add a slave node connected to master A. Press enter to add more slave.
+	- Add a slave node connected to master A. Press enter to add more slaves.

 * **Add Second Master Node**
-	- Opens the add node wizard for secondary master.
+	- Opens the add node wizard for secondary MySQL master node.

 * **Master B - IP/Hostname**
 	- Only available if you click *Add Second Master Node*.